-If you find yourself in Hollywood or anywhere near my neck of the woods, here are a few family-friendly (i.e. no hiking boots or crazy trekking poles needed) hikes you should check out:
+If you find yourself in Hollywood or anywhere near my neck of the woods, here are a few easy (i.e. no hiking boots or crazy trekking poles needed) hikes in Los Angeles that are work checking out:

-Somehow, some time Runyon ended up in the tabloids and on a ton of celebs Insta feeds so it tends to get crowded on the weekends.
-The main hike path takes you up 800 feet in elevation over 3.25-miles but you can take the ridges on either side of the park for waaaaay steeper hikes (ie not for those with fear of heights) but will really great views.
+Somehow, some time Runyon ended up in the tabloids and on a ton of celebs Insta feeds, so it tends to get crowded on the weekends.
+The main Runyon Canyon hike path takes you up 800 feet in elevation over 3.25-miles but you can take the ridges on either side of the park for waaaaay steeper hikes (ie not for those with fear of heights) but with really great views.

-Yes, there's a lake (okay reservoir) in the middle of Beverly Hills and I love to hike around it.
-This one is really in a huge space (aka 605 acres) but is in a canyon so you don't get views unless you head up high but it's pretty quiet and a pretty easy hike.
+Yes, there's a lake (okay, reservoir) in the middle of Beverly Hills and I love to hike around it.
+Franklin Canyon is really in a huge space (aka 605 acres), but is in a canyon so you don't get views unless you head up high.
+That said it's pretty quiet and a pretty easy hike.

 Possibly my favorite view of Los Angeles and the coast, this hike can be as long or short and difficult or easy as you like.
 Go here on a clear day and you really feel like you can see forever!

-If you're looking for a place to hike, picnic, and have a view, this this it!
+If you're looking for a place to hike, picnic, and have a view on the west side of Los Angeles, this this it!

 Okay, truth is that during a drought year, there isn't much of a waterfall to see here.
-But, you're making a day of Malibu, this is the hike to do!
+But, if you're already doing a day trip to Malibu, this is the hike to do!

-Look, Griffith Park is enormous so I could write a whole story just about which trails to take there.
-You can head up to the Hollywood Hills Sign, you can just take a shaded sidewalk.
+Look, Griffith Park is enormous, so I could write a whole story just about which trails to take there.
+The easiest walks of all would be to just wander one of the shaded sidewalks but I'd recommnd instead to head up the dirt hiking trails and either visit Griffith Observatory or take the longer route and get up close and personal with the Hollywood sign.
 But, no matter what you do, make sure to end it with a slice of pie from The Trails Cafe!